-- 1. Fill the seed hopper with at least 200 kg of seed (correspondingly less for fine seed) (see section on "Filling the seed hopper", on page 168). - 2.
+- 1. Fill the seed hopper with at least 200 kg of seed (correspondingly less for fine seed). - 2.
 Lower the machine fully by moving in the integrated running gear completely.
 Here the machine can be coupled or uncoupled.

 Disengage the tractor universal joint shaft, engage the tractor parking brake, shut off the tractor engine and remove the ignition key.